bdnorris/DES-340/lectures/lecture05-html-elements-and-attributes.md

 display: grid; /* grid layout, we'll discuss later */
 ```

+We'll discuss the `display` property in more detail later.

 ### Examples

 In this example, the `<p>` tag is _block_, but the `<span>` tag is _inline_.